Minnesota Standard Residential Lease Agreement Template

-The Minnesota standard residential lease is an agreement that is for a set period of time, usually one (1) year, that allows a tenant to occupy and live in space for monthly payments.
-The agreement is usually drafted and signed after a thorough viewing of their financial credentials including references from prior landlords (if any).
+The Minnesota standard residential lease agreement is a lease that is for a set period of time (usually one (1) year) that allows a tenant to occupy and live in a space in exchange for monthly payments to the landlord.
+A standard lease will include the terms and conditions of renting the property, including the monthly rental fee, prohibited activities, the provision of utilities, and the security deposit amount (if applicable).
+The agreement is usually drafted and signed after a thorough review of the tenant’s financial credentials including references from prior landlords.

 Covenant of Landlord and Tenant Not to Allow Unlawful Activities (§ 504B.171) – All residential lease agreements formed in the State of Minnesota must include the words contained in the statute concerning unlawful activities.

 Financial Distress (§ 504B.151) – If the landlord’s property is being foreclosed upon or a deed of cancellation has been issued, a tenant may not legally sign for more than a two (2) month period.

 Landlord/Manager Information (§ 504B.181) – In the lease agreement, the landlord must disclose the individual authorized to manage on the premises.